KeithIMyers/chromiumos-docs/dbus_best_practices.md

 start with a colon, e.g. `:1.25`.
 Connections are established using `dbus::Bus`.

-After connecting to D-Bus, a process can additionally request a **well-known name**.
+After connecting to D-Bus, a process can additionally request a **well-known name** (also sometimes referred to as a **service name** in the Chrome OS codebase).
 Well-known names are analogous to hostnames and allow processes to find each other.
-By convention, these take the form `org.chromium.ProgramName`, and they're also sometimes referred to as **service names** in the Chrome OS codebase.
+By convention, these take the form `org.chromium.ProgramName`.
 Ownership of a well-known name is requested using `dbus::Bus::RequestOwnership()` or `dbus::Bus::RequestOwnershipAndBlock()`.

-To receive method calls, a program typically registers an **object path**.
-Object paths take the form `/org/chromium/ProgramName` and are sometimes referred to as **service paths** in the Chrome OS codebase.
+To receive method calls, a program typically registers an **object path** (also sometimes referred to as a **service path** in the Chrome OS codebase).
+Object paths take the form `/org/chromium/ProgramName`.
 A D-Bus object owned by the current process is represented by `dbus::ExportedObject` and is registered using `dbus::Bus::GetExportedObject()`.
 To get an **object proxy** that can be used to call methods on or register for signals from an object exported by a remote service, pass a service name and path to `dbus::Bus::GetObjectProxy()`.

 A named group of methods and signals is called an **interface**.
 Interface names look similar to well-known names, e.g. `org.chromium.ProgramNameInterface`.